 Builds on the theoretical and reflective aspects and enables evidential application of skills through leadership of a strategic quality improvement initiative within the workplace.

 Due to the work-based nature of the course with students in full-time employment, the course is delivered through a blended approach via a combination of face-to-face workshops and online materials.
 Students are encouraged to develop digital literacy skills through the use of the online learning environment and additional digital technologies.
 A face-to-face induction is held at the start of the course on Friday 27 September 2019 from 9.30am to 3.30pm.
 Four further face-to-face workshops are held approximately once a month until March 2020.
-These are held on Fridays from 9.30am to 3.30pm (dates to be confirmed).
+These are held on Fridays from 9.30am to 3.30pm on the following dates:

 - September 2019